tippesi/Atlas-Engine/README.md

 *Rasterized image using an irradiance volume*
 #### The current version is a WIP which means many changes and less stability.
 ## Introduction
-This is a cross platform engine that is available on Linux, Windows and Android.
+This is a cross platform engine that is available on Linux and Windows.
 ## Requirements
 - OpenGL 4.3
 - OpenGL ES 3.2